Kotlin/KEEP/proposals/annotation-to-mark-accessible-api-for-java.md

 ```

 Usually, constructor of the inline class is used to perform boxing of it.
-Annotating it with `JvmExpose` will lead to creating a new,
+Annotating it with `@JvmExpose` will lead to creating a new,
-synthetic constructor (with placeholder parameter of type `Void`, probably) for boxing,
+synthetic constructor (with placeholder parameter of type `java.lang.Void`, probably,
+to avoid signature clash) for boxing,
 enabling the default one for user.

 ### Suspending exposed functions